HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 The cache scales with the number of ratings in the system.
 The cache is accessed and a new entry is added whenever ratings for a particular resource are being queried - in a way that ratings with the same value can be aggregated as only their count is of interest.
 Thus, a reasonable size for this cache depends on the amount of ratings being assigned and queried.
 The standard rating widgets for example access this cache frequently.

 Depending on the usage intensity of HCL Portal's rating capabilities a lot of ratings can be quickly created.
 For instance, if a user invokes the standard rating widget (in order to query ratings for a particular resource) in a short period of time and for a huge amount of different resources that all have been rated a lot, the cache might fill up quickly.
-Again, one should at least try to allow for a quick reloading of the standard rating widget when invoking it for a resources for which it has been invoked prior.
+Again, one should at least try to allow for a quick reloading of the standard rating widget when invoking it for a resource for which it has been invoked prior.
 Thus, to achieve best performance, in terms of cache hit rate, the size should be set to a value so that all rating spaces of a typical number of resources for which ratings are being queried in the defined cache lifetime fit into the cache.

 **com.ibm.wps.cp.tagging.ResourceModelCache**